 When I returned to the U.S. from the boarding school in India, I was expected to immediately cowtow to Yogi Bhajan and his inner circle.
 I was discouraged from college and told to work for $5/hr at one of the 3HO businesses.
 The routine reinforcement was that my life was not my own.
 I was expected to sacrifice my future for their mission.

+And life has actually been fantastic for me, overall.
 Yet after years of living a fully free and wonderful life, when I was in my thirties the early childhood and India memories just came flooding back.
 I started experiencing anxiety, sleeplessness, intrusive thoughts, and even panic.
 Turns out these are symptoms of PTSD.
 I called a Therapist for the first time and got help.

 And then, I just decided to start writing.
 Sometimes my posts are polemical, while others are just about memory, or about the things that trigger a specific memory.
 Sometimes my posts are just a “rage pile” or a place to vent frustration.

 As a survivor of this cult I feel it’s my responsibility to speak authentically to this experience.
 Simply put, it matters.
 And I take it seriously.
 I will never give up hope, or my sense of optimism for my life, my future, or the futures of my second generation peers.
 I am happy with who I am today because I am a person that gets to experience the full breadth of what life has to offer.
 I have two degrees, a stable, loving and comfortable home life, a thriving art practice, and a really good therapist.